Domusgpt/Full-6d-rotation/PPP_COMPLETE_SYSTEM_DOCUMENTATION.md

 #### 5.3.4 Stage 3 – Data Ingestion & Rotation Mapping
 - **Kerbelized Parserator v2**: Define a standalone ingestion microservice (Node + WebSocket) with pluggable preprocessing (`lowPassGyro`, `gravityIsolation`, `featureWindow`).
 Outputs normalized `RotationSnapshot` objects with timestamp and confidence.
+- **Implementation Note – Parserator MVP**: The current browser build ships with a Kerbelized Parserator core that packs the six SO(4) planes into a 128-channel UBO slice, applies configurable exponential smoothing, and enforces confidence floors before relaying frames to HypercubeCore.
+This module is already wired to the IMU WebSocket client, providing the deterministic upload loop required by the CPE.
 - **Sensor Coupling Profiles**: Implement `PlaneMappingProfile` records that map IMU channels to rotation planes with per-axis gain, clamp, and smoothing coefficients.
 - **Deterministic UBO Updates**: Within HypercubeCore, integrate a `UniformSyncQueue` that batches exactly one UBO upload per animation frame, guarded by dirty flags and measured via performance counters.
 - **Harmonic Rotation Loom**: Ship a default six-plane oscillator that weaves golden-ratio frequency ratios across spatial and hyperspatial planes so the Extrument always exposes a musically coherent SO(4) flow even before live sensors attach.